 You will also need to decide on what finish to use on your creation.
 In part this decision will be influenced by the type and quality of the woods used.
 How and where the wagon will be used is also a consideration.
-If you live in the south with high humidity you may prefer to stain and varnish rather than paint.
+Unlike foldable beach wagon, if you live in the south with high humidity you may prefer to stain and varnish rather than paint.

 Another consideration is the age of the youngsters who will be using the wagon.
 A surface finish that becomes slippery when wet may not be appropriate for younger children.

 How much time is needed to complete a project like this?
 It’s hard to say.
 Depends on your skill level, how much time you can devote to it at one time and the sophistication of the design you choose.
 We recommend a minimum of 10-12 hours.

 Kids’ wagons are great gifts for today’s children.
 It encourages them to use their imaginations, play outdoors and with others.